justeat/JustTweak/README.md

     // local JSON configuration (default tweaks)
-    let jsonFileURL = Bundle.main.url(forResource: "ExampleConfiguration", withExtension: "json")! let jsonConfiguration = LocalConfiguration(jsonURL: jsonFileURL)!
+    let jsonFileURL = Bundle.main.url(forResource: "ExampleConfiguration", withExtension: "json")! let localConfiguration = LocalConfiguration(jsonURL: jsonFileURL)!

     // remote configurations (optional)
-    let firebaseConfiguration = FirebaseTweaksConfiguration()
+    let firebaseConfiguration = FirebaseConfiguration()
-    let optimizelyConfiguration = OptimizelyTweaksConfiguration()
+    let optimizelyConfiguration = OptimizelyConfiguration()
     optimizelyConfiguration.userId = <#user_id#>

     // local mutable configuration (to override tweaks from other configurations) let userDefaultsConfiguration = UserDefaultsConfiguration(userDefaults: UserDefaults.standard)

-    // priority is defined by the order in the configurations array (from low to high) let configurations: [TweaksConfiguration] = [jsonConfiguration,
+    // priority is defined by the order in the configurations array (from low to high) let configurations: [Configuration] = [localConfiguration,
                                            firebaseConfiguration,
                                            optimizelyConfiguration,
                                            userDefaultsConfiguration]
     configurationsCoordinator = TweaksConfigurationsCoordinator(configurations: configurations)
 }
 ```

 The order of the objects in the `configurations` array defines the priority of the configurations.
-The `MutableTweaksConfiguration` with the highest priority, such as `UserDefaultsConfiguration` in the example above, will be used to load the `TweaksViewController` UI.
+The `MutableConfiguration` with the highest priority, such as `UserDefaultsConfiguration` in the example above, will be used to load the `TweaksViewController` UI.
 The `LocalConfiguration` should have the lowest priority as it provides the default values from a local configuration.

 ### Usage